SerhiiButryk/Notes/README.md

 # Overview

-This application is developed for keeping and accessing all your information in a device securily.
+This application is developed for keeping and accessing all your notes on a device securely.
-The app saves notes as encrypted data.
+The app encryptes your notes before saving it to storage.
 So, it couldn't be extracted and read easily.
-The app protects data with authorization.
+The app protects data with authentication.
-The interface is simple and easy to use.
+The interface is simple to use.

 # Features

 - Password and biometric authentication
-- Text editing
+- Basic text editing
-- User login limitation
+- Limitation of User login attempts
 - Application inactivity lock
-- Apllication block feature after login limit is exceeded
+- Apllication block (after login attempts are exceeded)
 - Secure information storage
-- Backup/Restore support
+- Backup/restore support

 # Repository structure